Shwerm/IndustryProject/README.md

 # IndustryProject
-Industry Project Repository for Fire Toad Studios
+Industry Project Repository for the Fire Toad Studios game The Jinn.